About the degree programme

 In Years 1 and 2, you will take a range of courses that introduce you to the main areas of philosophy.
 Year 1 courses will include areas such as:

-• History of Philosophy (Western and non-Western traditions)
+• history of philosophy (may include Western and non-Western traditions)

 Option courses